aayushikachhawaha/dailydrinks/README.md

-# Angular---7-Crud-using-LocalStorage
+# DailyDrinks
-This is CRUD application built using Angular-7 and localstorage
+This is CRUD application built using Angular and localstorage

 Clone or download the repo